|Derbyshire||Leicestershire & Rutland||Lincolnshire||Northamptonshire||Nottinghamshire|

 - Sharing matters of current importance to them;

 - Setting up cooperative ventures;

 - Participating in local Shared Learning Projects.

-- To carry out other cooperative activities decided by U3As
+- To carry out other cooperative activities decided by u3as in the County.

 - To contribute to regional means of communication.